gecarval/Push-Swap-Visualizer/README.md

 > This is the merge sort algorithm, until now I saw that this was the first implementation of it in all 42 campuses, it is more efficient above 150 numbers, and the current process is doing it with 151, but with 100 numbers it does around 900 operations.

 > [!Tip]
-> The great thing about this algorithm is that it delivers the same amount of operations for the same amount of numbers independent of the initial randomness of the stack A.
+> The great thing about this algorithm is that it delivers the same amount of operations for the same amount of numbers, independent of the initial randomness of stack A.
 ``` sh
 ./push_swap_visualizer "$(cat ./algos/input_merge.txt)" "./algos/result_merge.txt"
 ```